Skip to Content

 For students who are on an approved leave of absence when the School is completing APR, a light touch approach could be implemented when the student has returned to studies and has had sufficient time to prepare the written submission, with advice from the supervisory team.
 It would be good practice for the student to submit a brief research progress report to date, and a research plan for the next period, which is discussed during a brief meeting with the progress review panel.

-All students who may need to register in the next academic year in order to have a final version of the thesis approved prior to graduation must complete the APR process.
-For students who are very near submission (as acknowledged by the principal supervisor), or who have submitted their thesis but are awaiting a viva, a light touch approach would be appropriate.
+All students who may need to register in the next academic year in order to have a final version of their submission approved prior to graduation must complete the APR process.
+For students who are very near submission (as acknowledged by the principal supervisor), or who have submitted but are awaiting a viva, a light touch approach would be appropriate.
 This is to act as a formal way of ‘keeping in touch’ in case there may be progress issues, whilst recognising that a full APR at this stage would not be appropriate.
-These students may benefit from submitting the outline of their thesis and one or more chapters for consideration by the panel.
+These students may benefit from submitting the outline of their submission and one or more chapters for consideration by the panel.

 For students who are completing corrections within a deadline which occurs in the next academic year, a very light touch approach would be appropriate.
-Students who have been asked to revise and resubmit their thesis for re-examination may benefit from submitting draft revised work to the progress review panel, and experiencing a mock viva regarding the corrections.
+Students who have been asked to revise and resubmit their research degree submission for re-examination may benefit from submitting draft revised work to the progress review panel, and experiencing a mock oral examination ('mock viva') regarding the corrections.
 For students who are completing corrections, the student submission may simply be a brief report on progress with the corrections, and the expected date of completion and submission of the corrections, and the APR panel meeting could be a very brief meeting to ensure that the student is on track and that there are no issues that would delay the completion.

 Any students who are completing corrections within a deadline which occurs in the current academic year will not have to complete the APR process.
 These students would be expected to register in the next academic year in order to graduate only.